icetbr/vscode-theme-minimalist/README.md

-# README
+A minimalist theme for VS Code.
+You can find it in the [marketplace](https://marketplace.visualstudio.com/items?itemName=icetbr.vscode-theme-minimalist).

-Compared to Visual Studio Light
+Based on Visual Studio Light with the following changes.

 ### Editor
 - Lighter black for **code** provides a more pleasant reading experience